PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

 .. function:: setUserIsAnonymous(isAnonymous)

     Enables or disables anonymous tracking (anonymous = without consent).
-Does not send any data to tracking :term:`Collecting & Processing Pipeline`.
+Does not send any data to :term:`Collecting & Processing Pipeline`.
 The next emitted event will have anonymous mode set accordingly.

     :param boolean isAnonymous: **Required** Whether visitor is anonymous